Thursday 21 November 2024

 The response to the request submitted under the Freedom of Information Law also revealed that the wait for routine appointments is currently over three months from referral.

-Urgent appointments are made within one month of referral, and Hospital clinician referrals are prioritised over GP referrals
+Urgent appointments are made within one month of referral, and Hospital clinician referrals are prioritised over GP referrals.

-The response confirmed that there is currently the equivalent of one full-time member of staff responsible for ECGs – alongside related tasks such as blood pressure monitoring and sleep studies.
+The response confirmed that there is currently the equivalent of one full-time member of staff responsible for ambulatory ECGs – alongside related tasks such as blood pressure monitoring and sleep studies.

 Currently, 7.4 hours per day are spent on ECGs.